Express Enquiry

 Questions

-When contesting a will, it’s important to be aware that the process can be complex and time-consuming.
+When contesting a will, it’s important to be aware that the process can be complex, emotionally draining, and time-consuming.
 It’s also important to understand that the outcome is not guaranteed.
-However, with the help of our experienced lawyers, you can expect clear and honest advice, comprehensive representation and a fair resolution of the dispute.
+However, with the help of our experienced dispute lawyers, you can expect clear and honest advice, comprehensive representation, and a commitment to achieving a fair resolution for your inheritance dispute.

 NSW Wills & Estates Helpline can be contacted on 1300 679 222.
 Our helpline reps are well versed in all things related to Will & Estate disputes.
 If there is an issue we can’t answer over the phone, we have access to a mountain of resources so that we can call you back within the day to provide answers.